mantidproject/mantid/docs/source/algorithms/DirectILLDiagnostics-v1.rst

 Input workspaces
 ################

-The workspace in *InputWorkspace* should be loaded using the :ref:`DirectILLPrepareData <algm-DirectILLPrepareData>` algorithm.
+The workspace in *InputWorkspace* should be loaded using the :ref:`DirectILLCollectData <algm-DirectILLCollectData>` algorithm.
 It also provides the data needed for *EPPWorkspace* and *FlatBkgWorkspace*.

 Usage
 -----